SIRS & Incidents

 ACQSC Notification

-The notification form is auto-generated with incident details.
-Review, approve, and submit with full audit trail.
+The notification pack is generated with incident details.
+Review, approve, and upload through the provider portal with full audit trail.

 Investigation Launched